krorvik/viperpit/articles/commercial.md

 # Mounting the base and stick
 <a href="/viperpit/images/stick_mount.jpg" border="0"><img align="right" width="320" src="/viperpit/images/stick_mount.jpg" alt="Stick mount" /></a>

 The base and stick are mounted at the front left of the right main console.
-A 3d-printed base extender gives it a good height.
-Note that the image is old, an additional extender is mounted between the printed base and the FSSB R3 in the image now, for better ergonomics.
+A 3d-printed base extender gives it a good height.This base is tilted the same amount the console is, so that the FSSB base is mounted horiozontally.
+Note that the image is old, an additional circular extender is now mounted between the printed base and the FSSB R3 in the image now, for better ergonomics.

 TODO: Download STL files